 The management at Dhampur prioritised TPM initiatives in this direction.
-Equipment analysis was conducted; equipment 'personalities' were mapped; corresponding maintenance initiatives were identified; robotics (introduced earlier) were strengthened; new equipment investments were made; training was intensified; a 'can-do' and 'right now' mindset became increasingly visible.
+Equipment analysis was conducted; equipment 'personalities' were mapped; corresponding maintenance initiatives were identified; robotics (introduced earlier) were strengthened; new equipment investments were made; training was intensified; a 'can-do'

 Crush rate increased across all Dhampur units, sugar quality improved, heat and steam balance strengthened and overtime hours declined.